Commission to Preserve National Monuments of Bosnia and Herzegovina: Yearbook Baština

+Official Gazette of Bosnia and Herzegovina

-Act was issued by Official Gazette of Bosnia and Herzegovina (Službeni glasnik BiH), No. 1/02 i 10/02., and Official Gazette of the Federation of Bosnia and Herzegovina No. 2/02, 27/02 and 6/04/.
+Act to establish commission was issued by Official Gazette of Bosnia and Herzegovina (Službeni glasnik BiH), No. 1/02 i 10/02., and Official Gazette of the Federation of Bosnia and Herzegovina No. 2/02, 27/02 and 6/04/.
 All later acts and decisions are consequently published also.

 Criteria are published in the Official Gazette of BiH and the Official Gazettes of both Entities of Bosnia and Herzegovina and of Brčko District of Bosnia and Herzegovina.

+The final decisions of the Commission on designation of monuments are published in the official gazettes of Bosnia and Herzegovina.